Government IT Contractor Dev Technology Expanding in Reston

 “Dev Technology Group is a Virginia success story that bolsters our booming IT industry while providing critical services for the government and 21st century jobs for civilians and veterans,” Youngkin said at a press conference announcing the deal.

 The company will invest $366,000 to expand its 12,915-square-foot office at 11440 Commerce Park Drive in Reston, where it’s been since it was founded.
-The company has inked a lease for an additional 10,000 square feet of new office space to accommodate up to 90 additional IT and software personnel.
+The company has inked a lease for an additional 10,000 square feet of new office space for up to 90 additional IT and software personnel, according to a statement.

 “As a federal contractor, Dev Technology has selected to continue its growth in Fairfax County due to the proximity of clients and access to highly skilled employees, including veterans,” Kendall Holbrook, CEO of Dev Technology, said.